What Exactly Lives Inside a PostgreSQL timestamp Column?

 Different users, different clocks

-Cause – clients use differentTimeZone
+Cause – clients use differentTimeZonesettings withtimestamptz.

-+ agree on one zone or enforceSET TimeZone = 'UTC'
+Fix – either: keep everythingtimestamp+ agree on one zone or enforceSET TimeZone = 'UTC'at connection.

 Storing “wall time” but picked the wrong type

-– Business calendars (store hours, due dates) should usetimestamp
+– Business calendars (store hours, due dates) should usetimestamp.

-– Cross‑border workflows (orders, logs) should store UTC intimestamptz
+– Cross‑border workflows (orders, logs) should store UTC intimestamptz.

 APIs that drift

-).
+Always shiptimestamptzas ISO‑8601 strings with the offset (Zor+08:00).
 Let the UI format locally.

 Go Tools → Timezone Converter will instantly show how the same moment looks from New York, London, etc. Paste and visually confirm before pushing code.